SOP vs Policy vs Procedure vs Process: What are the Key Differences?

 • Guidance about how to import all the contacts into a salesforce.

-• Standard methods adopted by HR departments for hiring employees.
+• Standard methods adopted by HR departments for hiring and onboarding employees.

-However, if the tasks are complex, your business needs to have a standard SOP format.
-The components of that format will include a title, scope, purpose, glossary, procedure, and references.
+Businesses will typically have a standard operating procedure format that can be consistent for all operations.
+The components of that format will likely include a title, scope, purpose, glossary, procedure, and references.

 What is a Procedure?